laravelnews/site-bugs/README.md

 # Laravel News Site Bugs

-Found a problem with [Laravel News](https://laravel-news.com)?
-Report it to this repo and I'll get it fixed up.
+Found a problem with [Laravel News](https://laravel-news.com) or have an idea to make it better?
+Report it to this repo's issue tracker.